 Turkey Handprint Card Craft For Kids

-Have the kids make this adorable turkey handprint card to give someone they're thankful for this Thanksgiving holiday!
-These handprint cards are super easy to make and give the recipient a keepsake of the little hands that made it.
+Have the kids make this cute turkey handprint card to give to someone they’re thankful for this Thanksgiving holiday!

 Materials